 Robbie is equally a guitarist and a bassist.
 Bass is his first instrument.

-Robbie has played bass live and/or recorded with
+As a bassist, Robbie has performed and/or recorded with

 TOM MORELLO (SSSC, Nightwatchman)